thinktandem/tandem/site/blog/2016-09-29-how-my-agency-uses-kalabox-to-win-all-the-local.md

     - deployment
     - localdev
     - testing
-    - alecr
+    - bgonz
-author: "Alec Reynolds"
+author: "Brian Gonzaless"
 date: "2016-09-29"
 summary: "Onboarding new team members to your web project can be complicated with even the most integrated DevOps team.
 Say hello to Kalabox."
-id: alecr
+id: bgonz
-pic: "/images/people/alecr.png"
+pic: "/images/people/brian-gonzales.jpg"
-location: California
+location: PDX
 ---

 ## The Woes of Local Web Development